Project overview

 Consultation

-The Early Works planning application is open for public exhibition from 20 November to 18 December 2025.
+The Early Works planning application was open for public exhibition from 20 November until 18 December 2025.

-As part of the public exhibition, you can view the project’s Review of Environmental Factors (REF) report and supporting documents which have been prepared to assess the potential benefits and environmental impacts of the project.
+People could view the project’s Review of Environmental Factors (REF) report and supporting documents which were prepared to assess the potential benefits and environmental impacts of the project.

 In-person community sessions

-Come along to a community information sessions to meet the team and have your questions answered.
-Multilingual staff will be available at the Wednesday 26 November and Friday 28 November sessions to answer questions in language.
+Community information sessions were held for people to meet the team and have their questions answered.
+Multilingual staff were at the Wednesday 26 November and Friday 28 November sessions to answer questions in language.
+Consultation sessions were held:

 Tuesday 25 November 2025